pdrok/PeerChat/README.md

 - Create an account on agora.io and create an app on testing mode just with APP_ID
 - update APP_ID in `main.js`
-- Install live server on VisualStudio and run it, or just use and simple http server like `python -m http.server`
+- Install live server on VisualStudio and run it, or just use a simple http server like `python -m http.server`